Qiskit/qiskit-aer/CONTRIBUTING.md

 Qiskit Aer now supports cuQuantum optimized Quantum computing APIs from NVIDIA®. cuStateVec APIs can be exploited to accelerate statevector, density_matrix and unitary methods. cuTensorNet APIs can be exploited to tensor_network merthod.
-This implementation requires CUDA toolkit version 11.2 or higher and Volta or Ampare architecture GPUs.
+This implementation requires CUDA® toolkit version 11.2 or higher and Volta or Ampare architecture GPUs.

 Before building Qiskit Aer with cuQuantum support, install required components via pip install as following.